-- The Tailor of Chalons was convicted of using his shop to bait children, and then murdering them and storing body parts for later.
+- The Tailor of Chalons was convicted of using his shop to bait children and then murdering them and storing body parts for later.

 The villagers of Cologne and Bedburg, in Germany, suffered through gruesome wolf attacks for many years.
 In most cases, the victims' bodies were torn apart and partially eaten by the beast.
 In 1591, a group of villagers attacked by the huge wolf fought back with long, spear-like sticks.
 The wolf was revealed as villager Peter Stubbe.
 Under torture, he admitted to practicing sorcery and "making a pact with the devil."
-He reported murdering sixteen people, mostly children.
+He reported murdering 16 people, mostly children.
 Word of this murderer and his trial spread through the countryside like wildfire, and Stubbe was nicknamed the "Werewolf of Bedburg."

-The Bray Road Beast
+Bray Road Beast

 The most famous U.S. case of multiple sightings was in Wisconsin, in a case that has become known as the Bray Road Beast.
 In Southeastern Wisconsin on October 31, 1999, Doristine Gipson struck something as she was traveling along Bray Road one night near the town of Delavan.
-While searching for the animal she believed she had struck, she spotted a large hairy beast racing toward her.
+While searching for the animal she believed she had struck, she spotted a large, hairy beast racing toward her.
 She jumped in the car and barely escaped.
 The book The Beast of Bray Road by Linda Godfrey outlines the flurry of witnesses who came forward after hearing about Doristine's experience.

 - Lorianne Endrizzi, a bar manager, reported clearly seeing the beast on the side of the road in 1989.
 It had fangs, gray-brown hair and pointed ears.

 - Scott Bray, a dairy farmer, reported spotting a strange dog on his property near Bray Road in 1989.